Samsung/rlottie/README.md

 #
 ## Demo
-If you want to see rlottie librray in action without building it please visit [rlottie online viewer](http://rlottie.com)
+If you want to see rlottie library in action without building it please visit [rlottie online viewer](http://rlottie.com)

 While building rlottie library it generates a simple lottie to GIF converter which can be used to convert lottie json file to GIF file.